destaben/challenge-sre/README.md

 ## Check Hello World endpoint

 An Application Load Balancer will be deployed in your AWS account.
 Check DNS name under EC2 -> Load Balancers.
 5 minutes are needed more or less to execute the pipeline and create the Load Balancer.
+Enjoy the automation!